 Caesar in the USA by Maria Wyke.
 Examines Caesar's place in American culture, from the classroom to the Shakespearean stage, from cinema, television and the comic book to the Internet.

 Julius Caesar, CEO: 6 Principles to Guide & Inspire Modern Leaders by Alan Axelrod.
 Analyzes Caesar as a leader, drawing 92 lessons for modern business leaders.

 The Ides: Caesar's Murder and the War for Rome by Stephen Dando-Collins.
-Did Caesar bring death on himself by planning to make himself king of Rome?
-Was Mark Antony aware of the plot?
-This book recaptures the drama of Caesar's demise and the vicious struggle for power between Antony and Octavian afterward, showing how the customs of the day affected the assassination -- and how the murder was almost avoided at the last moment.
+Did Caesar bring death on himself?
+This book recaptures the drama of his demise and the power struggle afterward.

 The Assassination of Julius Caesar: A People's History of Ancient Rome by Michael Parenti.
 Shows that Caesar was the last in a line of reformers murdered by rich conservatives.

 Caesar's Commentaries: On the Gallic War and On the Civil War by Julius Caesar, translated by W. A. MacDevitt.
 Contains all of Caesar's surviving works, including his eight books on the Gallic War and three of his books on the Civil War.

 Julius Caesar as Artful Reporter: The War Commentaries as Political Instruments edited by Anton Powell and Kathryn Welch.
 Essays demonstrate that Caesar's writings skillfully promote him and downplay Roman enemies.